 - Doubling of their normal dose once they are eating and drinking for 24 – 72 hours depending on the operation

-Stress of surgery increases blood sugar levels, however fasting may lead to hypoglycaemia.
+The stress of surgery increases blood sugar levels.
+However, fasting may lead to hypoglycaemia.
 In general, the risk of hypoglycaemia is greater than hyperglycaemia.

 Certain oral anti-diabetic medications may need to be adjusted or omitted around surgery:

-- Sulfonylureas (e.g. gliclazide) can cause hypoglycaemia and are omitted until eating and drinking
+- Sulfonylureas (e.g., gliclazide) can cause hypoglycaemia and are omitted until the patient is eating and drinking

 - Metformin is associated with lactic acidosis, particularly in patients with renal impairment

-- SGLT2 inhibitors (e.g. dapagliflozin) have a risk of diabetic ketoacidosis in dehydrated or acutely unwell patients
+- SGLT2 inhibitors (e.g., dapagliflozin) can cause diabetic ketoacidosis in dehydrated or acutely unwell patients

 In patients on insulin going for surgery (follow the local policy):